Rytlock's Critter Rampage: Gameplay, graphics, and sound

 The game also features two game modes (Easy Mode or Rytlock Mode), Ten secret treasures players can find, a save feature, and four different endings.

 Development

 The game was originally intended to be nothing more than a prop for a Guild Wars 2 advertisement video, simply making an appearance briefly before the Super Adventure Box debut in the Adventure Box promotional video.
 The original plan was simply to create a couple of fake sprites, but one of the developers, Delly Sartika, decided that he would in-fact take the initiative and create an entire platformer.
 The entire process took him about three weeks.

 Rytlock's Critter Rampage was released as a free flash game and made available for everyone with internet access on April 19, 2013.

-Reception

-Stories of an April Fool's joke leading to a fun and challenging game that was free and available to all, sparked the interest of several popular gaming sites such as PC Gamer, Giant Bomb, Joystiq and many others.
-Fans of the Guild Wars franchise and 2d platformers alike greeted the release of Rytlock's Critter Rampage with open arms.
-Many people who previously lost interest in the Guild Wars franchise, or had never displayed interest in the first place, had a spark of interest that ignited in both Guild Wars 2 and ArenaNet as a company.
-Overall, ArenaNet accomplished exactly what it set out to do, and the game received generally positive reception from audiences - working wonders for the company's publicity.
-Some players find Rytlock's Critter Rampage to be a bit too challenging for their tastes, but do not commit negatively to the title, since it is completely free.